Workers’ Compensation Lawyers

 Based in Ridgeland, Tabor Law Firm, P.A., has more than 30 years of experience working with the Mississippi Workers’ Compensation system to get maximum benefits for injured employees.

-Our workers' compensation lawyers know how the three-member commission operates.
+A workers’ compensation lawyer at our firm knows how the three-member commission operates.
 We regularly work with the judges conducting comp hearings.
 We can use our insider knowledge and professional network to keep your case moving forward.

 If you were injured due to work, contact us for a free case consultation.
 A member of our team can answer your injury-related legal questions and help you decide what to do next.